 This chapter identifies the reports and documentation generated to facilitate and record the response to an Emergency.
-These are broken out by those reports required by regulators and those utilized by National Grid during an Emergency response.
-Each of the reports included in this chapter tie back to the process in the plan from which they are generated or for which they are used.
+Each of the reports included in this chapter align with the process in the plan from which they are generated or for which they are used.